Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Pet Cameras

 Pet cameras can be just as advanced as the security cameras we use for our homes.
-There is video analytics software programmed to notice any unusual behaviors and will alert you accordingly.
-These cameras can connect to apps and communicate with you directly through your phone and allow you to peer in on your pet at any time.
+There is video analytics software programmed to notice some potentially unusual activity patterns and may alert you depending on the system’s capabilities and settings.
+These cameras can connect to apps and communicate with you directly through your phone, and allow you to peer in on your pet at any time.
 You can even use these cameras to communicate with your pet through microphones.
 Most of these cameras will also connect to Apple HomeKit, Google Assistant, and Amazon Alexa to work hand in hand for your convenience.

 Smart Feeders